chirag-7/Profile-README/README.md

 # Chirag Mahaveer Chivate

 I am building a research-grade foundation in Artificial Intelligence and Machine Learning.
-To achieve this, I have curated a **Master Registry of 100+ SOTA repositories**, mirrored directly from leading research labs to audit their engineering patterns and implementation details.
+To achieve this, I have curated a **Registry of SOTA repositories**, mirrored directly from leading research labs to audit their engineering patterns and implementation details.

 ---

 ## Selected Personal Projects & Practice
-Beyond the 100+ mirrored repositories, I have developed these projects to practice core ML methodologies:
+Beyond the mirrored repositories, I have developed these projects to practice core ML methodologies:

 * **Financial & Causal ML**
     * **[Rossmann Sales Forecasting](https://github.com/chirag-7/rossmann-sales-forecasting-attention)**: Time-series forecasting using Prophet and LSTM with Attention to predict revenue for 1,115 stores.